NodeMixaholic/LowJS/README.md

 ## What is LowJS?

-LowJS is a worse variant of Javascript, and the wife project of Pyeta.
+LowJS is the JS compiler, and the wife project of Pyeta.